top of page

 Welcome

-Art materials can be expensive and intimidating, so we'll work together to find a type of art-making that makes sense for you and your therapeutic goals.
+Art materials can be expensive and intimidating, so we'll work together to find a type of art-making that makes sense for you, your budget, and your therapeutic goals.

 IMG_6305.jpg